My daughter said all the teachers are amazing, super supportive of students learning jazz for the first time.

 - Weekly master classes with SJW instrumental faculty

-- Showcase performances in May
+- Showcase performance in November

 Giant Steps Big Band